|

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-You will find a mix of conservatives and liberals with many observing Ramadan in various degrees on your visit to Turkey.
+You’ll encounter a mix of conservatives and liberals here, with many observing Ramadan to varying degrees during your visit.

-The month of Ramadan, which is all about fasting and celebration, is one of the most important Islamic holidays and carries with it a rich history.
+The month of Ramadan, a time for fasting and celebration, is one of the most significant Islamic holidays and carries with it a rich cultural history.

-After years of living here, I can tell from first-hand experience that the atmosphere is definitely different, but I also know not everyone can really feel that.
+Having lived here for years, I can tell you from first-hand experience that the atmosphere definitely shifts during Ramadan.
+However, I also know that not everyone will feel this change.

-In this post, we will look at what is Ramadan, what it entails, and whether visiting during Ramadan is a good fit for you or not.
+In this post, we’ll explore what Ramadan is, what it entails, and whether visiting during this time is a good fit for you.

-The short answer: it depends on you and what you hope to get out of your trip!
+The short answer: it depends on your preferences and what you hope to experience on your trip!

 Let’s jump in.